 Collect undamaged, fully expanded leaves from each sampled stem to measure plant traits

-Need to nail down the plant traits and the number of leaves I need to collect

 Count the number of fungus-killed flies and collect them for identification

 Count and collect all spiders on each stem.
 Collect their webs to identify their prey items.